Moded Types for Grassroots Logic Programs, by AI, for AI (Full Version): GLP Well-Typing

 \subsection{Subtyping}

 Definition~\ref{def:well-typed-clause} requires that body-body variable pairs have dual types.
 This requirement can be relaxed using \emph{subtyping}: it suffices that the type of the writer~$X$ be a subtype of the dual of the type of its paired reader~$X?$.
-Informally, this means that anything produced by the writer \verb|X| can be consumed by the reader \verb|X?|, with a caveat: when the direction of communication is inverted between the producer and consumer, so does the direction of the subtyping obligation among their corresponding types.
-We provide a motivating example and a formal definition of this notion.
+Informally, anything the writer \verb|X| produces, the reader \verb|X?| can consume.
+Where a subterm reverses the direction of communication, the subtyping direction reverses with it.